Yama–Ichi War: Background

 The circumstances that precipitated the conflict were as follows: Hiroshi Yamamoto, accompanied by 18 of his lieutenants and 3,000 other individuals, seceded from the Yamaguchi-gumi to establish his own organization, the Ichiwa-kai.
-This division was the result of professional envy, as Yamamoto had been perceived as a potential candidate for the esteemed title of kumicho, or supreme godfather, within the Yamaguchi-gumi.
-However, his aspirations were thwarted when Masahisa Takenaka was selected for the role by the other members, including the influential Fumiko Taoka, widow of Kazuo Taoka.
+This division stemmed from professional envy, as Yamamoto was viewed as a potential candidate for the esteemed title of kumicho, or supreme godfather, within the Yamaguchi-gumi.
+However, his aspirations were thwarted when Masahisa Takenaka was chosen for the role by the other members, including the influential Fumiko Taoka, widow of Kazuo Taoka.